Orwell Astronomical Society (Ipswich)

 The Trustees reported at the 2009 AGM [2009a] that, once again, the OG of the Tomline Refractor was in need of cleaning.
 However, no action ensued from the report.

 For several years, the electric drive motor (installed in 1981) for the Tomline Refractor had been unreliable.
 The problem was traced ultimately to a hairline crack in the motor drive board.
 In early 2009, the handle of the RA clutch broke and this catalysed an overhaul of the entire drive mechanism.
 Martin Cook and James Appleton fitted a new handle to the RA clutch and fabricated a new electric drive.
-The new drive benefitted from a more powerful stepper motor, all-digital operation and adjustment of RA drive speed via an FM handheld controller rather than a cable-linked unit, the cable of which had often proved to be a trip-hazard in the dark of the dome.
+The new drive benefitted from a more powerful stepper motor, all-digital operation and adjustment of RA drive speed via an FM handheld controller rather than a cable-linked unit, the cable of which had proven to be a trip-hazard in the dark of the dome.
 However, the new drive retained the original gearbox (an antique salvaged from a WW I gunsight).
 The total cost of the new drive was £318.17 [2009b, 2009c, 2009d].
-The figure below shows the new drive mechanism with its cover open.
+Figure 21 shows the new drive mechanism with its cover open.

-20090909_drive_JMA_S1052142.jpg New RA drive.
+20090909_drive_JMA_S1052142.jpg Fig. 21.
+New RA drive.
+(JMA, 09 September 2009.)

 2010